LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

    We will refer to web APIs as APIs going forward, since the web prefix is implied.

-We have worked with `HTTP in this class <https://education.launchcode.org/intro-to-professional-web-dev/chapters/http/how-the-internet-works.html#http>`_ previously.
-It is a very important protocol to understand when working with web applications.

-As a primer, recall HTTP:
+Here's a refresher on the basics of HTTP:

 - Is a stateless request/response protocol.
 - Requests and responses may include HTTP bodies.
 - Responses always contain a three digit HTTP status code.
 - Requests and responses always include HTTP headers.

-Since HTTP is a stateless request/response protocol, every request and response must transfer the necessary state required by the client application or
-API.
-State is transferred via HTTP in the form of HTTP bodies, HTTP status codes, and HTTP headers.
+We call HTTP a *stateless protocol*.
+State can be a complex concept that refers to a number of things.
+We'll explore some aspects of it in more depth on the next page.
+In the context of HTTP, think of **state** as information about application data that is transferred via HTTP bodies, HTTP status codes, and HTTP headers.

 Bodies
 ^^^^^^

 The HTTP body is part of how we express state through the stateless HTTP protocol.
 An HTTP body can contain a large number of different media types, known as `MIME types <https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types>`_.
 A MIME type is associated with the
 HTTP header ``Content-Type``.
 This header instructs the recipient of the HTTP request/response on what MIME type the HTTP body contains.
-In this class, you have seen a ``Content-Type`` HTTP header that has been set to ``text/html``.

-.. todo: reference this?
-Example from `HTML chapter <https://education.launchcode.org/intro-to-professional-web-dev/chapters/html/structure.html#structure-rules>`_
+We've seen a
+``Content-Type: text/html`` HTTP header before.
+Here's a simple example of it:

 .. sourcecode:: html
    :linenos: